Ravi endures bite by Sanayev but is fine, says support staff | Sports-Games

 Ravi won by fall after trailing 2-9.

-The bite by Sanayev reminded of the incident when Sushil Kumar was accused of biting the ear of his Kazakhstan opponent Akhzurek Tanatrov.
+The bite by Sanayev reminded of the incident when Sushil Kumar was accused of biting the ear of his Kazakhstan opponent Akhzurek Tanatrov during the 2012 London Olympics semifinal.

-The videos had suggested that Sushil, who was trailing 0-3 in that London Olympics semifinal when he bit the ear of Tanatrov, who showed the referee the blood on his ear but did not appeal against that.
+The videos had suggested that Sushil, who was trailing 0-3 in that bout, may have bit the ear of Tanatrov, who showed the referee the blood on his ear but did not appeal against that.
 Sushil went on to make the final, which he lost to settle for a silver medal.
+According to the rules framed by world governing body UWW, the chapter Prohibition and Illegal Holds article 48 states that wrestlers are forbidden to pull the hair, ears, genitals, pinch the skin, bite, twist fingers or toes of their opponents.

+The wrestlers are barred to perform actions, gestures or holds with the intention of torturing the opponent or making him suffer to force him to withdraw.
+And if found guilty, the wrestlers can be penalised.

+''These general prohibitions are sanctioned based on the severity of the foul (disqualification, caution-1 (2) point or verbal warning),'' states the rule. ''Disciplinary sanctions might also be applied after the competition against the athlete at fault.''
+PTI AT AT BS BS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)